Showing posts with label theme. Show all posts

 Family Group Singing

-Filling the air was the smell of hot chocolate, marshmallows being roasted, peanuts being parched and the freshly made Cotton Candy.
+Filling the air were the smells of hot chocolate, roasted marshmallows, parched peanuts, and freshly made Cotton Candy.

-We saw the Ginger Bread House, a Snowglobe filled with snow falling down around Frosty.
+We saw the Gingerbread House, a Snowglobe filled with snow falling around Frosty.

-We saw Joseph, and Mary holding the Christ Child Jesus with a star shining brightly above them.
+We saw Josep and Mary holding the Christ Child Jesus with a star shining brightly above them.

 The Gifts of Christmas Silver Dollar City Parade